SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scfinder/descriptions/scfinder.rst

 .. code-block:: sh

    # Minimum number of Picks for an Origin that is automatic and cannot be
-   # associated with an Event to be allowed to form an new Event.
+   # associated with an Event to be allowed to form a new Event.
    eventAssociation.minimumDefiningPhases = 4

 .. note::